ajurasz/ajurasz.github.io/_posts/2018-09-09-adding-deb-packages-to-cloud-foundry-instances.md

 cf push my-app -b https://github.com/cloudfoundry/apt-buildpack -b java_buildpack (2)
 ```

 (1) sets up instance and do not start it
 (2) we need to specify the app name we want to update.
 In this case, we just update the buildpack section of deployed manifest.
-We can also use public and builtin buildpacks.
+We can also use public and builtin buildpacks

 Directory structure: